adempiere/proxy-adempiere-api/README.md

 <a href="http://slack.vuestorefront.io">![Join Slack](https://img.shields.io/badge/community%20chat-slack-FF1493.svg)</a>

 ### What is?
-A simple proxy for synchronize ADempiere Backend based on gRPC with any frontend using api REST ans GraphQL.
+A simple proxy for synchronize ADempiere Backend based on [ADempiere-gRPC-Server](https://github.com/adempiere/adempiere-gRPC-Server) with any frontend using api REST ans GraphQL.

 ### Current status: Fisrt Release to be defined

-This project is the first ADempiere proxy integration based on stronger StoreFront-API and use as backend gRPC server https://github.com/adempiere/adempiere-gRPC-Server for connect to ADempiere.
+This project is the first ADempiere proxy integration based on stronger StoreFront-API and use as backend gRPC server [ADempiere-gRPC-Server](https://github.com/adempiere/adempiere-gRPC-Server) for connect to ADempiere.

-This project allows connect gRPC backend of ADempiere for Standard functionality with API RESTfull and ADempiere UI based on Vue https://github.com/adempiere/adempiere-vue
+This project allows connect gRPC backend of ADempiere for Standard functionality with API RESTfull and ADempiere UI based on Vue [ADempiere Vue](https://github.com/adempiere/adempiere-vue)

 Note that this project use default template of StoreFront API and have all instruction from [Easy to integrate with custom backends](https://docs.storefrontapi.com/guide/integration/integration.html#two-steps-for-the-integration)